About the conference

 will be held so scholars across disciplines can come together, share information, and learn from one another.
 The conference program will include paper, poster, symposia, and panel sessions, a keynote address, and a business meeting open to all members so the future of INGRoup can be collectively planned and shaped.

-will be made available from December 1, 2022
+An online system will be made available from November 1, 2023

 (23:59:59, Eastern Standard Time).
 All submissions must be accompanied by a 50-word abstract for inclusion in the conference program.
 Submitters will be required to provide full name, position, institution, discipline, and contact information for all authors.
 Submissions that include participants from a variety of disciplinary traditions are highly encouraged.
 Excluding poster submissions, scholars can be the presenting author on no more than two submissions